petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics.md

 Here are two ways to upgrade your Liferay database:

-* [Upgrade via Docker](./upgrade-basics/upgrading-via-docker.md) involves passing an auto upgrade parameter to the command for starting a Docker image.
+* [Upgrade via Auto Upgrade](./upgrade-basics/upgrading-via-auto-upgrade.md) can be enabled with a portal property for the upgrade to take place during startup.
+See [Upgrade via Docker](./upgrade-basics/upgrading-via-docker.md) for an example of this using a Docker image.
 The image updates the database and then starts up using the upgraded database.

 * [Using the Database Upgrade Tool](./upgrade-basics/using-the-database-upgrade-tool.md).
 The Upgrade Tool is a client program for updating the Liferay database while it's detached from any Liferay instance.
 It facilitates focusing on the upgrade process, [tuning the database](./upgrade-stability-and-performance/database-tuning-for-upgrades.md) for upgrade operations, and [pruning unnecessary data](./upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md) to quicken the database upgrade.